coralTsur/memory-game/README.md

 Number of Cards (C): Squaring the number of cards gives it a greater influence on the score.
 Number of Steps (S): The score is still inversely proportional to the number of steps.
 Delay (D): The score remains inversely proportional to the delay.

+This project is part of annual exercises at Hadassah College, done with a colleague Reut Barzilai